Are you looking for a stable kayak for photography?

 Paddling your kayak while looking for a subject worth photographing is fun if it’s done on flat water, or over relatively short distances, but when it comes to long trips and long distances, especially in moving water, motorizing your kayak is an idea that’s worth your consideration.
 This article is not the right place to discuss all aspects involved in motorizing your kayak for photography, but it’s worth mentioning that while electric motors are silent and offer the advantage of stealth, gas outboard motors are a better solution for covering long distances in moving water, and you can enjoy stealth when you need it by reverting to your paddle.
 In any case, using a kayak equipped with a pedal drive is the least productive idea because doing so wouldn’t necessarily increase your range of travel, using such kayaks in shallow water where aquatic vegetation is abundant is impractical since those kayaks draft more, and their moving flaps and propellers get entangled in weeds.
 Too bad that such shallow water and vegetation-rich environments are great for photographing aquatic wildlife…

-Kayaks from the W500 series are offered in three standard colors – Yellow, green (teal), and sand (tan, caramel).
-The green and sand colors blend well with aquatic environments that are popular with wildlife photographers.
-These colors are also good as base for camo colors and patterns.
-Camouflaging a kayak is very easy if you use spray paint for outdoor plastics such as Krylon Fusion.
+Kayaks from the W700 series are offered in two standard colors – Yellow, and Gator Green, which blends well with aquatic environments that are popular with wildlife photographers.
+The S4 is offered in white and Gator Green.
+The Gator green color is also good as base for camo colors and patterns.
+Camouflaging a kayak is very easy if you use spray paint for outdoor plastics.